Federal Executive Council (Australia): Meetings

 Meetings of the Executive Council do not require the Governor-General's attendance, but the Governor-General must be notified of the meeting in order for it to be valid.
 A quorum for meetings is the Governor-General and two serving ministers or assistant ministers.
-If the Governor-General is not in attendance, quorum is the Vice-President and two serving ministers or assistant ministers.
-In the absence of the Vice-President, quorum is three ministers, one of whom, a senior minister, will preside.
+If the Governor-General is not in attendance, quorum is the vice-president and two serving ministers or assistant ministers.
+In the absence of the vice-president, quorum is three ministers, one of whom, a senior minister, will preside.
 In practice, meetings will only be attended by a small number of Councillors rather than the full Cabinet.

 Most of the powers vested in the Governor-General, such as appointments and the authorisation of budgets, are exercisable only by "the Governor-General in Council" – that is, under advice from the Federal Executive Council.
 The Council acts as a formal ratification body for decisions of the Cabinet.
 In a parallel manner to the Royal Assent given to legislative Acts by the Governor-General after they have passed both Houses of Parliament, proposed executive actions will receive the approval of the Governor-General in Council after they have been agreed to by the Prime Minister and Cabinet.

 An example of a Federal Executive Council meeting which the Governor-General presided over was the meeting on 11 September 2022, when the Executive Council advised the Governor-General David Hurley to proclaim Charles III as the new head of state of Australia.
-The proclamation of Charles III was an example of a power exercisable only by the Governor-General in Council.